pingiun/fix-composer-conflicts/README.md

 It applies the choices by literally just doing `composer require` commands in the background.

 Afterwards it adds the `composer.json` and `composer.lock` files to the git index, so you can commit them right away.

+## Current limitations

+The tool does not try to keep subdependencies locked as they were in the composer.lock file.
+This is because it works by just re-requiring the tools, at which point composer will resolve the dependencies again.
+This is something I will look into in the future, as it could lead to unexpected changes in the `composer.lock` file.

+Another limitation is that every step is still manual, I'd like to have a way to automatically make choices.
+PRs are welcome for this!